React Support Engineer - X (future role)

 - The commercial version of the library is growing, but our community of developers is still small and has a reduced incentive to contribute compared to the community plan.

 - Software engineers at MUI are tasked with doing support, however, they could benefit from the help of a dedicated person in the company, for instance to improve the workflows and tooling.

 - The MUI X Premium plan will offer a technical advisor service, we need a Support Engineer to help deliver it.

 You will be a key member of the Developer Experience's team and will directly impact customer satisfaction and success.
 You will troubleshoot complex issues related to MUI.
 At MUI a Support Engineer is as considered as a Developer, it's a person that enjoys optimizing what already exists more than working on new shiny features.

-Our solution empowers React developers to build awesome applications – hundreds of thousands of developers use MUI every month.
+Our solution empowers React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.